ckclassrooms/final-project-proposal-scattertv/README.md

-ScatterTV 2.0
+<h2>ScatterTV 2.0</h2>

 Deployed Site

 https://www.scattertv.com/

-Deployment Instructions
+<h2>Deployment Instructions</h2>

-    Sign up for an account at themoviedb
+- Sign up for an account at themoviedb

-    Under account settings there will be an option to generate an API key
+- Under account settings there will be an option to generate an API key

-    Add a .env file to the root folder of the repository.
+- Add a .env file to the root folder of the repository.

-    Create a new key value pair in the following format NEXT_PUBLIC_TMDB=APIKEYHERE
+- Create a new key value pair in the following format `NEXT_PUBLIC_TMDB=APIKEYHERE`

-    npm run build to create a build file
+- `npm run build` to create a build file

-    or npm start to run the application in a dev enviorment
+- or `npm start dev` to run the application in a dev enviorment

-Current Build
+<h2>Current Build</h2>

-    Graph show ratings using TMDB API and ChartJS Supports Google SSO login with OAuth
+- Graph show ratings using TMDB API and ChartJS

+- Supports Google SSO login with OAuth

-    Custom user profiles where users can add their own shows and track them Analytical data which shows how many users viewed the show on ScatterTV and how many have added the show to their account
+- Custom user profiles where users can add their own shows and track them

+- Analytical data which shows how many users viewed the show on ScatterTV and how many have added the show to their account

-Tech Used
+<h2>Tech Used</h2>

-    NextJS/ReactJS for Incremental Static Generation of individual show paths, loading of the top 100 path as a static page on initial build, and Components
+- NextJS/ReactJS for Incremental Static Generation of individual show paths, loading of the top 100 path as a static page on initial build, and Components

-    Firebase for storing graph analytical data, user profiles, and shows that users have added to their account Netlify for hosting/deployment
+- Firebase for storing graph analytical data, user profiles, and shows that users have added to their account

-Overview
+- Netlify for hosting/deployment

+<h2>Overview</h2>

 So a while back, I worked on a web application using Python and Flask called ScatterTV.
 It was a very simple web application that used a csv file provided by IMDb that contained tv show rating information to then plot on a graph.
 However since then, I have discovered an API called themoviedb.
 This site is basically like IMDb, but has a public API that anybody can use to query show information from.
 Additionally, now that I have learned a bit about security and creating a secure web application, I can see that my original project had a TON of areas where malicious SQL injections were possible.
 What I want the application to support